Squash (drink): Preparation

 Squash is prepared by combining one part concentrate with four or five parts water (carbonated or still).
 Double-strength squash and traditional cordials, which are thicker, are mixed with nine parts water to one part concentrate.
 Some squash concentrates are quite weak, and these are sometimes mixed with one part concentrate and two or three parts water.

 Storage

 Most cordials and squashes contain preservatives such as potassium sorbate or (in traditional cordials) sulphites, as they are designed to be stored on shelves.
 They keep well because of the preservatives and their high sugar content.
-Nonetheless, some choose to store their squash in refrigerators.
+Nonetheless, some people choose to store their squash in refrigerators.

 Ingredients

 Ingredients in squashes and cordials have evolved over the years.
 A traditional cordial contains three ingredients: sugar, juice or plant extract and some water.
 Usually it can contain an acidifier such as citric acid or in very old-fashioned cordials lemon juice, or even spices such as cinnamon or cloves.
 Recreations of these traditional preparations often contain a preservative, especially sulphur dioxide, although sugar alone will keep it fresh for quite a long time.
 Modern squash drinks are generally more complex and sugar free squash even more so; the ingredients are usually water, sweetener such as aspartame or sodium saccharin, juice in a low quantity (typically 5–10 percent), large quantities of flavouring, preservatives and sometimes a colour such as anthocyanin.
 In the middle are ordinary squashes, which contain sugar, water, a larger amount of juice, preservatives, colouring, and often a small amount of flavouring.
 Although colours such as Allura Red AC and Sunset Yellow FCF are occasionally used in squash, most modern British companies are gradually aiming to use natural colours such as beta carotene or anthocyanins, and natural flavourings.